-Since this story was published in Feb much has been made of text sacking.
+Since this story was published, much has been made of text sacking.
 I think we all understand that texting is not a good way to sack anybody, or to communicate any important employment issue for that matter.

 And obviously, my first piece of advice to any employer is don’t sack anyone by text.